The Basics and Benefits of Industrial Design

 For business owners, an industrial design registration may be a valuable business asset.
 The success of a product is usually influenced by its appearance.
 In an aesthetic-driven consumer base, the looks of a fashionable product can often be equally or more important than its functionality.
 Consider whether you yourself have ever picked a more attractive product over a more functional product, and even paid more for it.

 Obtaining exclusive rights to a product with a particular appearance may result in a substantial return on the investment because it will allow you to prevent others from reproducing a popular design.
-Exclusive rights mean only you can make your product, and allow you to set your price without being undercut by your competitors.
+Exclusive rights mean only you can make your product with the protected appearance, and allow you to set your price without being undercut by your competitors.

-An industrial design registration in Canada gives you exclusive rights to the commercial production, marketing and sale of your product for ten years from the registration date or fifteen years from the filing date, whichever periods ends later.
+An industrial design registration in Canada gives you exclusive rights to the commercial production, marketing and sale of your product with the protected appearance for ten years from the registration date or fifteen years from the filing date, whichever periods ends later.
 It also allows you to prevent your competitors from importing a product that copies or very closely resembles your design into Canada.

 An industrial design registration can also be sold or licensed to others.
 If you do not want or do not have the capability to produce the product protected by your industrial design, you may be able to sell or license your design to another and earn a royalty on their sales.